BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 This derives from the fact that DoH is a stateful, connection-oriented protocol.
 Clients create long-lived connections, each of which consumes some RAM on both the client and the server for the duration of the connection, even if it is not in active use (it will expire after a while).
-This is not the case for UDP-based DNS, where each request stands alone and once the server has responded it can forget all about it and put any available resources to other use.
+This is much less true for traditional DNS, due to its reliance on UDP, where each request stands alone and once the server has responded it can forget all about it and put any available resources to other use (traditional DNS traffic may also use TCP, but it is considered a secondary fallback mechanism and is less used).
 DoH is also more bandwidth intensive and requires more computation than plain DNS.

+How great the cost difference is, is still suprisingly difficult to estimate.
+Traditional DNS servers, in practice, are required to over-provision in order to cope with denial of service attacks, which are less of a concern for DoH.
+And as DNSSEC has become more common, increased response size has increased the use of TCP for DNS, further reducing the performance advantage.

-In order to handle a comparable amount of request traffic, a DoH provider will almost certainly need to invest in more infrastructure than a traditional DNS resolver of similar size.
-The requirements are relatively well undrestood by the industry as a whole, but do involve a different "stack" of technologies from those commonly relied upon by providers specializing in DNS.
+It still seems safe to assume that in order to handle a comparable amount of request traffic, a DoH provider will need to invest in more infrastructure than a traditional DNS resolver of similar size.
+The requirements for scalable web services are relatively well understood by the industry as a whole, but do involve a different "stack" of technologies from those commonly relied upon by providers specializing in DNS.
 So additional training may also be neccessary.

 FIXME: Numbers!